vnkrtv/crow-rest-example/README.md

-# REST API for users impemented on Crow with C++
+# Simple REST API for users

-Example of REST API implemented on C++ with Crow framework.
+Simple REST API for users implemented on C++ with Crow framework.

 ## Instalation